April 4th, 2023

 Strategies to Optimize Clinical Trial Enrollment Timelines

-Patient enrollment is a major bottleneck for clinical trials — but it doesn’t have to be.
+Patient enrollment in clinical trials is a major bottleneck in research — but it doesn’t have to be.
 That’s where patient enrollment optimization comes in.

 Patient enrollment optimization is a process by which sponsors use data to identify and remove barriers to enrollment before a trial is underway, and then again as enrollment moves forward.
 The process smooths out and accelerates the recruitment and enrollment of trial participants.
 The results?
 Reduced site burden, reduced sponsor costs, faster enrollment timelines, and the ability to get therapies to patients sooner.